 In most circumstances, it is expected that trained mediators will have practical experience of mediating cases before attending a course on SEND mediation.
 Where this is not the case, they will be expected to build their mediation experience through a lengthened period of supported practice after training and a Personal Development Plan agreed with their PPC or SMP.
-This will need to be completed before applying for registration (see 1.2 Professional Practice below).
+The Plan will detail their training and development to date, together with their future training needs.
+It will need to be completed and submitted when applying for registration (see 1.2 Professional Practice below).